 Ask yourself: Are you meeting the revenue targets you’ve set?
 How does your site revenue compare to past holiday seasons?

 If those answers are satisfactory, you can laugh about your conversion rates all the way to the bank.

 Get Started Today with a Team of Experts

-Testing for conversion rate can be tricky.
-If you don’t do it right, you risk seriously harming your sales potential over the next few months.
+If you don’t do it right, you risk seriously harming your online sales potential over the next few months.

-Fortunately, you can avoid that risk by working with an eCommerce conversion optimization specialist, like those on Inflow’s team.
-These experts can evaluate your desktop and mobile sites, understand your goals and needs, and then incorporate them into a full-fledged strategy tailored to your specific site.
+Fortunately, you can avoid that risk by working with an eCommerce conversion optimization expert, like those on Inflow’s team.
+These digital marketers can evaluate your desktop and mobile sites, understand your goals and needs, and then incorporate them into a full-fledged strategy tailored to your specific site.